mmseng/code-compendium/README.md

 In the table below, a visibility of `Public` means the code is accessible to the whole internet. `University` means the code is accessible to any member of any organization belonging to University of Illinois' enterprise-wide GitHub license (i.e. basically any university affiliate, this visiblity is called "Internal" in GitHub.com enterprise parlance). `Private` means the code is still hosted on Engineering IT's GitLab service and is only accessible to those specifically granted access.

 Note:
-- For projects hosted on GitHub with an "University" (a.k.a.
-"Internal) visibility, you'll need to authenticate your GitHub account via the university SSO, by browsing here: https://github.com/orgs/engrit-illinois/sso.
+- For projects hosted on GitHub with a visibility of "University" (a.k.a.
+"Internal), you'll need to authenticate your GitHub account via the university SSO, by browsing here: https://github.com/orgs/engrit-illinois/sso.
 - For projects hosted on gitlab.engr.illinois.edu, you must have a University NetID and sign in there at least once, so that your account will be generated and can be granted access.
 - If you are interested in getting access to a non-public project, please contact me per the above.